akelesis/CrossWordPuzzle/README.md

 # CrossWordPuzzle
-A project in Java being developed for a colege programming class.
+A project in Java being developed for a college programming class.

 /** INCOMPLETE **/